wass08/wawa-vfx/packages/README.md

       <VFXEmitter
         debug // Show debug visualization
-        emitter="particles" // Target the particle system by name autoStart={true} // default : true, choose either to start or not the emitter by default localDirection={false} // default: false, When true, the emitter will emit particles using its local axes (transformed by its world rotation).
-When false, particles are emitted using the world axes, ignoring the emitter’s rotation. settings={{
+        emitter="particles" // Target the particle system by name settings={{
           loop: true, // Continuously emit particles (only if `spawnMode` is 'time')
           duration: 1, // Emission cycle duration in seconds